ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 ### A curious form of slave ownership

-> The best slave is someone you overpay and who knows it, terrified of losing his status.
->
-> -- __Skin in the Game__

 In a famous tale by Ahiqar, later picked up by Aesop, the dog boasts to the wolf all the contraptions of comfort and luxury he has, almost prompting the wolf to enlist.
 Until the wolf asks the dog about his collar and is terrified when he understands its use.

 > “What is that on your neck?”, asked the Wolf.